emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-execute-deployment-plan.md

 - A change made in a flow version that is added to a release so you can try it yourself

 ## 2. Key concepts
-This microlearning centers around the execution of a Deployment plan.
-The deployment plan is a series of steps that need to be executed on any TAP environment to make the release defined active inside the eMagiz runtimes.
-Active in the sense that all changes made to the release compared to the running environment before executing the deployment plan are applied effectively.
+This microlearning will focus on deploying your release to a specific environment.
+To deploy a release to an environment, we suggest using the deployment plan functionality.
+The deployment plan is a series of steps that must be executed on any TAP environment to make the release defined active inside the eMagiz runtimes.
+Involved in the sense that all changes made to the release compared to the running environment before executing the deployment plan are applied effectively.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-deploy-execute-deployment-plan-pic1.png"></p>